 Harry nodded but didn't speak, he was suddenly feeling very tired.
-The events of the past few hours, even the past few weeks, was taking it's toll.
+The events of the past few hours, even the past few weeks, were taking there toll.

 There was no elevator ride this time, only a few corridors and an unassuming door that led into a room with a bed, desk, and another door that led to a small bathroom.
 Harry didn't even bother to thank Tamera or apologize properly to Dumbledore.
-He went straight for the bathroom to get clean.
+He went straight for the bathroom and closed the door behind him.

-When Harry finally exited the bathroom there was a suitcase on the bed and several shopping bags about room.
+When Harry finally exited the bathroom there was a suitcase on the bed and several shopping bags on the floor about the room.
 Harry hadn't bothered to put his pajamas back on.
 He'd use a quick incindeo on them if he were able to use magic outside of school.

 Harry sorted through the bags quickly enough, the one's with the clothes were on the bed while the ones with anything else were on the floor.
 He grabbed underwear, a pair of jeans, and a black t-shirt, all without really looking at them.
 He knew he wasn't going to be sleeping anytime soon, not with knowing he was going to fall into nightmares as soon as he did.